kodekloudhub/golang/docs/08-additional-content/01-how-do-slices-really-work.md

 [1 2 3]
 ```

 That's because a grow happened in the `modify` function, which caused a *copy* to be made of the original data, so when `slc[0] = 100` happens, it's now modifying a copy, not the original data therefore it's as if we had passed an array and not a slice!
+This is also why you should always assign the result of `append` back to the slice you are appending to, in case the slice is reallocated.

 Next, let's discuss what happens when a slice grows.
 The general rule of thumb is that the capacity is doubled, but this is not always the case!
 The algorithm for growing a slice is fairly complex and takes several factors into consideration when deciding how much extra capacity should be added.
 One such consideration is that when the slices get to a certain size, the capacity increase factor drops from 2 to 1.25 or you would soon run out of memory!
 There are other considerations for the size of the element stored in the slice, and the machine architecture.
 The code for growing a slice can be [found here](https://go.dev/src/runtime/slice.go) beginning at line 157.